UoYWEAVER/OpenAirLib/README.md

  KXOmnitone (in folder omnitone-0.1.6DEV : standalone build)

-# WeaverLib-js
+## WeaverLib-js ##
+  JavaScript library, to build run
   $ npm run webpack
   creates weaverlib.js in /dist

-# OpenAirLibInfo #
+## OpenAirLibInfo ##
+ WeaverLib.effects.OpenAirLibInfo

- Class to obtain information from oanodeserver described below.
+ JavaScript Class to obtain information from oanodeserver described below.
  Example
   const ctx = new AudioContext();
+  let rurl;
   const oalinfo = new WeaverLib.effects.OpenAirLibInfo();
-  const presults = oalinfo.search( 'Minster' );
+  const presults = oalinfo.search('Minster');
-  presults.then( (results) => {
+  presults.then((results) => {
+    rurl = results.filepath;
     console.log(results.rurl);
-  }
+  });

 For more involved example see VMROOT/www/oastatic/examples/oalisttest.html

 ## OpenAirLibNode ##
+ WeaverLib.effects.OpenAirLibNode
  Wrapper around one or more WAAPI ConvolverNodes to provide 1, 2 or 4 channel (FOA) Impulse response loading capabilities from curated IRs hosted on www.openairlib.net.

  Usage in .js

+  const ctx = new AudioContext();
+  ...
+  // create some nodes
+  ...
-  const node = new WeaverLib.effects.OpenAirLibNode();
+  const oalnode = new WeaverLib.effects.OpenAirLibNode( ctx);
+  anothernode.connect(oalnode.input);
+  oalnode.output.connect(anothernode2);
+  oalnode.load( rurl );
+  // where rurl is a filepath fiels from an OpenAirLibInfo result

  For more involved example see VMROOT/www/oastatic/examples/debugtest.html

 ## oanodeserver ##

  The main commands available are as follows (relative to the www.openairlib.net/irserver URL) (All commands return JSON objects except where stated.)

   /server: returns the above root-URL.